Skids (character): X-Factor, X-Terminators, and New Mutants

-The other New Mutants were unable to rescue their friends due to their concurrent adventures.
-Rusty and Skids escaped from their prison cells to stop the criminals Nitro and Vulture.
-They escaped the federal prison and defeated Nitro, but thanks to the fight Rusty was brought back into the sights of Freedom Force.
-While attempting to escape, he was severely injured by the Blob and they were recaptured by Freedom Force.
-While recovering in the hospital, he and Skids were contacted by members of the Mutant Liberation Front.
-With soldiers opening fire on them, they felt there was no other choice than to join them.
+Rusty and Skids are confronted by Freedom Force at the Statue of Liberty.
+Despite their efforts, the two are captured and the New Mutants are unable to rescue them due to being busy.
+Rusty and Skids escape prison, but Rusty is injured by Blob and they are recaptured.
+While recovering in the hospital, Rusty and Skids are contacted by members of the Mutant Liberation Front.
+With soldiers opening fire on them, they feel they have no other choice than to join them.

-The Mutant Liberation Front
+Mutant Liberation Front

-Shortly thereafter, Rusty and Skids were brainwashed by Stryfe into following him blindly.
-Due to this, Rusty and Skids had no qualms about attacking former teammate Cannonball during the X-Cutioner's Song storyline.
-At the end of this story, the Mutant Liberation Front were turned in to the authorities.

-Shortly after, Rusty and Skids were kidnapped by the Friends of Humanity.
-While being transported, X-Force (the team created by the former members of the New Mutants), rescued them.
-Arriving back at their base, X-Force was soon confronted by Exodus.
-He was inviting original New Mutants Cannonball and Sunspot to Avalon, a "safe haven" for selected mutants.
-Cannonball refused to go unless all former New Mutants present (Boom Boom, Rictor, Rusty and Skids) were invited also.
-While Exodus complained that Rusty and Skids were "damaged" due to their brainwashing, he finally acquiesced.
+Shortly thereafter, Rusty and Skids are brainwashed by Stryfe into following him blindly.
+Due to this, Rusty and Skids have no qualms with attacking former teammate Cannonball.
+The two are kidnapped by the Friends of Humanity, but are rescued by X-Force.
+X-Force is confronted by Exodus, who invites Cannonball and Sunspot to Avalon, a "safe haven" for mutants.
+Cannonball refuses to go unless all former New Mutants present (Boom Boom, Rictor, Rusty and Skids) were also invited.
+While Exodus complained that Rusty and Skids are "damaged" due to their brainwashing, he finally acquiesces.